ekhtiar-uddin/BasaFinder-Client/README.md

 ## 🏠 Overview

-BasaFinder is a comprehensive property rental management platform that connects landlords, tenants, and administrators through a modern web application.
+RentMode is a comprehensive property rental management platform that connects landlords, tenants, and administrators through a modern web application.
 The platform features a multi-role user system with role-based access control, interactive property search with map integration, and a complete property management workflow.

 ### Key Highlights